ChrisDuffley/objPad/readme.md

- # Object Arrows #
+# ObjPad #

 * Author: Joseph Lee

-This allows you to use arrow keys to move between objects.
+This allows you to use arrow keys to move between objects and inspect them.

 ## Commands